 Shopify is a hosted ecommerce platform that helps online storeowners focus more on product, marketing, and customer support – and less on the technical nitty-gritty of ecommerce.

 Shopify is the middle ground in the ecommerce world.
-It allows more customization & more branding than a marketplace like Etsy, but takes care of more technical aspects than a self-hosted platform like WordPress + WooCommerce.
+It allows more customization & more branding than a marketplace like Etsy, but Shopify also takes care of more technical aspects than a self-hosted platform like WordPress + WooCommerce.

 Because of this, Shopify is a great choice for business owners who are looking to build a store with customization but still get out of the gate quickly and start making sales.